 The Razer Synapse 3 software is a good tool to customize your mouse.
 You can save multiple profiles for your mouse, and even calibrate it with your Razer mouse mat, which we didn't test.
 The mouse also on-board memory, which means it still has your preferred settings saved if you use it on a different computer.

 The Razer Basilisk is a great gaming mouse that is fairly affordable.
 It's a bit heavy and very well-built but is quite wide.
 It's amazing for a palm grip, but unfortunately, this wired-only mouse has a mediocre cable.
 On the upside, it has very low latency and even more competitive gamers won't notice any delay.
+See our recommendations for the best wired mouse, the best gaming mouse, and the best mouse.
+If you're interested in Razer products, also check out the best Razer mice.

 The Razer Basilisk is slightly heavier than the Razer DeathAdder Elite and has a different shape.
 While they're both designed for right-handed use, the Basilisk has a thumb rest on its left side.
 They both are suitable for every hand size in every grip type, except small hands for claw or fingertip.
 The latency of both mice is very low, though the Basilisk is a little lower.
 The Basilisk also has one more programmable button than the DeathAdder Elite and on-board memory so you can maintain your customization settings if you switch PCs.